-Step 1: Select a deity with whom you wish to have a closer relation with.
+Step 1: Select a deity with whom you wish to have a closer relation with

-Step 2: Research the deity in question.
+Step 2: Research the deity of interest

 Example: Serapis is associated with bulls, snakes, various minerals such as diorite, and traditional theurgic correspondences that link Him to the land of the dead, fertility and abundance (Such as his Modius crown, a basket/grain-measure that is associated with all of these) and all of their relevant correspondences.
 He also has a traditional association as the patron God of Alexandria and of the Serapeum, where His statue is believed to have been made of an abundance of minerals, being filled with gold, silver, lead, and tin with fragments of sapphire, hematite, emerald, and topaz; all of which gave the statue a blue darkish hue colour.
 Serapis being a God of the earth’s riches, all of these minerals provide a good association with Him directly, too.

-Step 3: Gather what synthemata you can.
+Step 3: Gather whatever synthemata you’re able to

-Example: As I wish to create a statue to Serapis, I gather herbs sacred to Him from His myths, specifically some mint.
+Example: As I wish to create a statue to Serapis, I gather herbs sacred to Him from His myths, particularly some mint.
 I could use many minerals, such as diorite, as a sacred stone, and a strip of bull leather or a bone from a snake can be gathered respectfully and legally to be used.

 Example: Since I’m interested in Serapis, I acquire a replica statue in his image.

-Step 5: Paint the statue.
+Step 5: Paint the statue